iqmcorp/docs/docs/guidelines/Workspace-Guidelines.md

 ## Organization Details

 An **organization** is any company that places advertisements.
-An organization's details include its name, website, and location details.
+An organization is created on customer invite, with details including its name, website, and location details.
 This section covers the methods and endpoints for getting **organization** lists and details.

 ### Organization Resource Properties